prestontw/bazel-rust-guided-experiment/book/stage-2-crates-vendor/index.md

 Building our backend target again works!
 And uses our vendored dependencies.

+### Cleaning up previous steps

+> :eyes: Hmm, look at that, we don't need some of these files anymore!

+> :facepalm: Yes, this actually took me reaching out on slack to realize.
+> Because we aren't using `crate_index` anymore,
+> we can also remove our old `BUILD.bazel` at the root level
+> and the `Cargo.Bazel.lock`.

 ## What did we do?

 After a little bit of struggling with mixed `BUILD` files,